 I always say life is a three-way street.
 Why not have two lanes going out and one going in?
 Why not do twice as much as what others can do for you?
 Why not stay ahead?

 After all, the real joy is helping others, doing for others.
 You’re not doing something because someone can do something for you back, but because of the importance that action has for them.
 It’s not about you.

-One of the reasons why I was able to sign Phil Rizzuto when he made it to the Hall of Fame was because I told him, “I will make it up to you.” after I bounced a check from an appearance a few years prior when I was starting up Steiner Sports.
+One of the reasons why I was able to sign Phil Rizzuto when he made it to the Hall of Fame was because I told him, “I will make it up to you.” after I bounced a check from an appearance a few years prior when I was starting up my new company.
 I spent three years doing everything I could for him just to make up for the mistake I had made.
 In the end, he chose us to represent him on his way to Cooperstown.

 Here's the story: